-It speaks to a long overdue conversation we still haven't properly had in our society – one which understands that cultivating a healthy relationship with your phone is as important as using condoms or eating your greens.
-"If you look at 1950s and 1960s food culture in North America, there was this super-abundance of food," Harris continues, "but we weren't smart about how we ate, and then as diabetes and obesity levels shot up we had to stop and think.
-In the same way we're not going to eat Kraft dinner every night for the rest of our lives, we are starting to say: what's a healthy media diet?"
+It speaks to a long overdue conversation we still haven't properly had in our society—one which understands that cultivating a healthy relationship with your phone is as important as using condoms or eating your greens.
+"If you look at the 1950s and 1960s food culture in North America, there was this super-abundance of food," Harris continues, "but we weren't smart about how we ate, and then as diabetes and obesity levels shot up we had to stop and think.
+In the same way, we're not going to eat Kraft dinner every night for the rest of our lives, we are starting to say: What's a healthy media diet?"

-Dr Richard Graham is a child and adolescent psychiatrist with London's Nightingale Hospital.
-Around 12 years ago he began dealing with unprecedented cases of young people suffering with mental health issues as a result of excessive technology use.
+Dr. Richard Graham is a child and adolescent psychiatrist.
+Around 12 years ago he began dealing with unprecedented cases of young people suffering from mental health issues as a result of excessive technology use.
 In 2010 he launched the UK's first specialist service for technology addiction, and in the years since he has become a leading expert on dependency and rehabilitation.
-When I speak to him over the phone, he agrees our relationship with technology is fraught, but is less sure we've reached a breaking point.
+When I speak to him over the phone, he agrees our relationship with technology is problematic but is less sure we've reached a breaking point.
 "I don't think we know what our limits are yet," he explains.
 "I started out in the era of a single platform.
-Now it's wearables, hearables.
+Now it's wearables.
 It's so entwined, it's far more complex."

 The argument, of course, goes that these ideas have been about for a while now.
 Digital detox getaways have so far failed to ignite any meaningful societal change.
 Convincing people that using Twitter too often isn't good for them is unlikely to spark a reaction of any substance.
-Up until fairly recently the damage was quantified as personal – fears of using your phone too much related to your own wellbeing.
+Up until fairly recently, the damage was quantified as personal—fears of using your phone too much related to your own wellbeing.
 Yet the context is changing.
-From high-profile intelligence leaks, to revelations of widespread data-mining, our obsessive relationship with screens has suddenly taken on a political dimension.
-Suggestions of smartphones listening in on conversations have become commonplace rumour and "fake news" has entered our vernacular.
+From high-profile intelligence leaks to revelations of widespread data-mining, our obsessive relationship with screens has suddenly taken on a political dimension.
+Suggestions of smartphones listening in on conversations have become commonplace rumor and "fake news" has entered our vernacular.
 Gradually a distrust of technology has transitioned from the dystopic to the everyday.